Click HERE for help in forming or "jumpstarting" your neighborhood association.

 When: 7:00 - Third Thursday of every month

 Board Members/Organization ChartEvery year at our November meeting, the Greater Gubser Neighborhood Association holds an election for the following year's board members.
-Our board has 8 positions, and so far there are 5 neighbors who have expressed interest in serving next year.
-This leaves possible vacancies that you can help fill.
+Our board has 8 positions, and so far there are 6 neighbors who have expressed interest in serving next year.
+There are currently vacancies for Treasurer and a Board member

 What value is there in serving as a board member?
 Most importantly, it is one of many ways to give back to the community, and particularly our neighborhood.
 In addition, being a board member is a great opportunity to develop leadership skills and meet other leaders in our community.
 In fact, we have a new leadership training program planned for next year that is certain to benefit each individual board member, as well as the entire association.